 - One piece that is long enough to fully encircle your pet’s neck plus extra for tying into a knot (or, if you prefer, longer for a bow).

-If you’ve never worked with binding, it’s pretty easy to sew (especially wider binding on a sturdy base).
-The tricky bit (but easy once you know how) is turning a neat corner.
+Binding is pretty easy to sew (especially wider binding on a sturdy base).
+The tricky bit is turning a neat corner, but that’s easy too, once you know how.
 Fortunately, there are tons of great tutorials and videos on-line if you need a hand!
 See our binding tape post for help.
 You can also find examples in other posts, including several of our DIY dog blankets, posts for a step-by-step on turning a corner with binding as well as helpful links.
 My personal top tip is not to skimp on ironing before and during sewing binding.
 It’s extremely helpful in getting a neat finish.

 Attaching the binding: